1. Texas Privacy Rights

 4. Sensitive Data

-Sensitive data may include precise geolocation if retained from photos or service logistics, government IDs or background-check information where used for verification, financial/payment metadata, and other categories treated as sensitive under applicable law.
+Sensitive data may include precise geolocation if retained from photos or service logistics, government IDs or background-check information where used for verification, financial/payment details, and other categories treated as sensitive under applicable law.
 Completa processes sensitive data only for disclosed and necessary platform, verification, safety, fraud, legal, payment, tax, or support purposes, or with consent where required.

 5. Biometric Disclaimer